salykova/matmul.c/readme.md

-# High-Performance Matrix Multiplication for CPUs
+# High-Performance Matrix Multiplication on CPUs

 > **Important!** The code must be compiled with Clang.
 Using GCC causes the program to run 1.5 to 2 times slower on my machine.
 Please don’t expect peak performance without fine-tuning the hyperparameters, such as the *number of threads, kernel and block sizes*, unless you are running it on a Ryzen 7700(X).
 More on this in the [tutorial](https://salykova.github.io/matmul-cpu).